WordPress/gutenberg/docs/contributors/document.md

 ## Documentation Types

-There are two major sets of documentation for Gutenberg project:
+There are two major sets of documentation for the Gutenberg project:

 1. [User documentation](https://wordpress.org/support/article/wordpress-editor/) is information on how to use the Editor as an author publishing posts.
 For contributing to user docs, follow the docs blog, or ask in the #docs Slack channel, to understand the current priorities.
 2. [Block Editor Handbook](https://developer.wordpress.org/block-editor/) is everything related to the Gutenberg project including: developing, extending, and—what you are reading right now—contributing specific to Gutenberg.